47degrees/LambdaTest/README.md

 ## Timing

 There are several actions that can be used to time code.
-Some are assertions that fail is the coe eruns too long.
+Some are assertions that fail is the code runs too long.

 See the [Timing](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/Timing.scala) demo.